Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused dropdowns to gain keyboard focus when clicked.
 - Fixed issue which caused text fields to not lose keyboard focus when clicked away from.
 - Fixed issue which caused key events to be propagated to buttons even though a text field had focus.
+- Reworked the in-game menu to be QML-based.

 -----------------------------------------------------------------------
 - 5.0.1